How to Mitigate AI’s Exacerbation of Income Inequality

 AI presents complex legal challenges that require policies that simultaneously protect data privacy without hindering technological innovation.
 Regulators and policymakers should be both proactive and sensitive to the way we live and work in the AI age.
 While overreaching regulation will curb the growth and further development of AI, regulations and policies should be developed for its unintended consequences.
 For example, who is responsible in the case of a car accident: the driverless car manufacturer or the owner of the car?
 If a serious error occurs during a surgery, is the surgeon or the maker of the co-working intelligent agent responsible, or both?
 Lawmakers, such as those who questioned Mark Zuckerberg regarding privacy and data misuse, need an in-depth command of data privacy issues.
 To deter future scandals like Cambridge Analytica and to prevent “friendly frauds,” governments need to hire more technologists, such as AI and cybersecurity specialists, at competitive salaries.
 This will increase the cost for government in the short term but will offer distinct long-term benefits.

 In a recent simulation study, McKinsey estimated that AI could account for 1.2 percent additional growth annually to the global GDP over the next decade.
 In other words, $13 trillion will be added to the global GDP -- approximately twice the ‘internet era’ value add of 0.6 percent per year.
 However, GDP does not necessarily reflect the wellness of a population.
 Without innovative policy measures, income inequality will be further exacerbated, potentially harming our most vulnerable populations.
 In the United States, we should not rely on the invisible hand to lessen AI-driven income inequality.

-Haran Segram is a Professor of Finance.
+Haran Segram is a Clinical Assistant Professor of Finance.

 Professor Segram wishes to sincerely thank Kimberly Couzens at NYU Stern Public Affairs for her excellent editorial support.